- Parks & Recreation

 On June 30, 2020 a public meeting was held via Zoom where park users provided feedback and suggestions after discussing three Design Concept options.
-Based on input from this meeting, a final Design Concept has been developed by Pillar.
-This final design incorporates the current asphalt surface with several new features, and includes the addition of a new concrete section to the park.
+Based on input from this meeting, a final Design Concept was developed by Pillar.
+This final design incorporates the current asphalt surface with several new concrete sections and features.
 A Master Plan has also been designed showing options for add-on features and future development.

 In August 2020, site evaluation measures began to aid the preparation of construction documents in anticipation of publishing an RFQ for the build portion of the project.
-This work included digging test pits to determine the soils on site.
+This work included digging test pits to determine the nature of the soils on site.

 During the winter of 2020/2021, Town staff worked with the designer to refine the design concept and plan in light of the assessment of the site provided by a geotechnical engineer.

 In April of 2021 an RFQ was posted to solicit skatepark specialty construction firms to submit proposals that would meet the specific needs of the project.
-Bids closed on April 29, 2021 and scoring will take place the week of May 3, 2021.
-Bid results and an award recommendation was presented to the Select Board on June 8, 2021.
-Based on scoring criteria, of the submittals recieved, Artisan Skateparks scored the hgihest and the Select Board authorized the Town Manager to enter into a contract with Artisan.
-Once a contract has been executed and construction documents finalized, site work is expected to begin by Fall of 2021.
+Bids closed on April 29, 2021 bid results and an award recommendation was presented to the Select Board on June 8, 2021.
+Based on scoring criteria and the submittals received, Artisan Skateparks scored the highest and the Select Board authorized the Town Manager to enter into a contract with Artisan.